-This is a complete guide on Microsoft Stream App.
+This is a complete guide to Microsoft Stream App.

 If you are looking to learn Microsoft Stream, you’ll love this new guide.

 Microsoft Stream App is a service which Microsoft has added into their Office 365 Suite.
 It provides a way to share videos within institutions.
 Similar to how you can use OneDrive or SharePoint to give certain people access to certain files, Stream lets you create, share, like, and comment on videos that are trending within an organization.
 Videos are organized by “channel” so you can keep track of videos by the topic of the channel.

 Channels and Groups

 Channels and groups are two important terms to understand in the context of Microsoft Stream.